drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-01/exercise.md

 # Exercise

-We created a package called `cw721-soulbound`, but before it can be used in the token collection (a new package we'll call `passport-token`), Rust library [features](https://doc.rust-lang.org/cargo/reference/features.html) need to be enabled.
+We created a package called `cw721-soulbound`, but before it can be used in the token collection (a new package we'll call `passport-token`), the Rust library [features](https://doc.rust-lang.org/cargo/reference/features.html) need to be enabled.

 1. Locate `cw721-soulbound` in the dependency list and enable the `library` feature.